oceanprotocol/docs/content/tutorials/metamask-setup.md

    ![metamask-chrome-store](images/metamask-chrome-extension.png)

 2. Install MetaMask.
 It will get added as a browser extension in the top right corner of your browser.
 Read through and accept the terms and conditions.
-Create a username and password in the next step.
+Create a password in the next step.

    ![tandc-metamask](images/metamask-create-username-password.png)